drekka/Alchemic/README.md

 ## Object names

 Objects are automatically given a name when they are registered.
 By default, it's the class name.
-If you  add the `AcName(...)` macro you can specify a custom name to use instead.
+If you  add the `AcWithName(...)` macro you can specify a custom name to use instead.
 This can be extremely useful when dealing with multiple similar registrations.
-For example, we might register several `NSDateFormatter` objects with Alchemic and give them names like *'JSON date formatter'*, *'DB date formatter'*, etc. Then when we need a `NSDateFormatter`, we can inject the relevant one by using `AcName(...) ` argument resolver as part of the injection.
+For example, we might register several `NSDateFormatter` objects with Alchemic and give them names like *'JSON date formatter'*, *'DB date formatter'*, etc. Then when we need a `NSDateFormatter`, we can inject the relevant one by using `AcWithName(...) ` argument resolver as part of the injection.

 Here's how we assign a custom name during registration: